-A love of literature is a must, a background or education in English or Creative Writing is helpful.
-Writers who are serious about their own craft are good candidates, as are those who are interested in learning what goes into publishing a strong catalogue of books.
-Reliability and a commitment to reading for the entire submission period is essential.
+For this position, we look for writers who care deeply about literature and books.
+We want experienced writers, editors, and those with a background or education in creative writing or literature.
+Writers who are serious about their own craft are great candidates, as are those who are interested in learning what goes into publishing a strong catalog of books.

-Specific responsibilities of the role include:
+Other essential responsibilities of the role include:

 Why Read for a Literary Publisher?

 The behind-the-scenes vantage point is a great learning opportunity.
 It’s eye-opening to see the variety and quantity of submissions.
 If you're a writer, reading these submissions can improve your understanding of how a publisher might read your own manuscripts.
-Reading what is not selected for publication will teach you a great deal about what is published.
+Reading what is not selected for publication will teach you a great deal.
 The more readily you learn to discriminate among the range of quality, you’ll come to to understand where authors miss the mark and what common missteps to avoid.
-You’ll discover what makes a manuscript stand out in terms of insight and intelligence, tone and style, voice, intriguing characters, skillful use of language, and forward momentum—the reason for a reader to continue.
-And whether or not you're a writer, there’s a great deal to be gained from figuring out what personally makes your heart sing when differentiating among the very good to brilliant manuscripts.
+You’ll discover what makes a manuscript stand out in terms of insight and intelligence, tone and style, voice, intriguing characters, skillful use of language, and forward momentum.

+Whether or not you're a writer, or interested in editing or publishing, there’s a great deal to be gained from figuring out what personally makes your heart sing when differentiating among the very good to brilliant manuscripts.

 * You get to read some truly excellent and provocative work.
 While it makes it difficult to choose or turn down some manuscripts, it's always inspiring to read.